Azure-Samples/Serverless-microservices-reference-architecture/documentation/introduction.md

 }
 ```

-**Please note** that the handler currently only processes the `completed` and `aborted` trip events.
-But it is a good idea to actually store all trip events which paves the way to support [Event Sourcing](https://microservices.io/patterns/data/event-sourcing.html) if desired.
-This is outside the scope of this solution.

-The handler calls upon the SQL archive service to persist the data to Azure SQL database.
-Please see [Data storage](#data-storage) for more details on the SQL Database.

-Once in SQL, the data can be used to construct a PowerBI report to provide different performance indicators:
+**Please note** that, in the reference implementation, `EVGH_` is added to the function name that handles an Event Grid event i.e. `EVGH_TripExternalizations2SignalR`.

+When an Event Grid Topic event arrives at the PowerBI processor, it extracts the `TripItem` from the event data and, if the event subject is either `completed` or `aborted`, it:

+- Persists the trip in Azure SQL Database.
+- Optionally, sends the trip to a streaming dataset in PowerBI.

+In addition to archiving trip summaries, persisting to an Azure SQL Database provides a way to report on trips using PowerBI for example.
+A PowerBI report can provide RideShare management with several performance indicators such:

 - Total Trips
 - Average Trip Duration